 Pants are pretty basic, but there are a few things to keep in mind.
-What I used the most were my favorite Columbia pants, the Anytime Outdoor pants are my favorite.
+What I used the most were my favorite Columbia pants, the Anytime Outdoor pants are good but my new favorites are the Saturday Trail Pant.
 I also own a pair of the Just Right Straight pants, and while I love the look of those pants they are lacking pockets.
 These simple black leggings from Amazon also worked well for the cruise.
 Paired with some hiking boots and a long tee, they’re cute and easy to move around in.

 If you’re doing some water activities or hiking glaciers, you might want to consider a pair of rain pants to keep your legs dry and warm.
 You could also pack some long underwear to layer under your clothes if the temps are cool and you’re planning a lot of outdoor activities.

 Many of the activities that you’ll be doing in Alaska will involve nature.
 A great pair of hiking boots can really help you stay warm and comfortable while hiking around.
 I’ve recently fallen in love with these Forsake Patch boots.
 They’re super cute, aren’t too bulky like other hiking boots, and they’re waterproof.
 I’ve taken them to Ireland and for our Alaskan cruise and absolutely love them!